 Congratulations on your move and welcome to our beautiful state!
 While enjoying the barbecue, touring scenic golf courses, or heading to the annual North Carolina Pickle Festival, don’t forget to spend some time updating your legal documents.

 While trusts and wills may not be as exciting as taking in the local sights, they are just as important to your time in North Carolina.
-By working with an experienced local attorney, you can more effectively keep your money, real estate, and assets where you want them no matter what life throws your way.
+By working with an experienced asset protection attorney, you can more effectively keep your money, real estate, and assets where you want them no matter what life throws your way.

 Why You Should Update Your Estate Plan After Moving